 - You meet a genie in a bottle.
 What are your three wishes?

-Seasonal Writing Prompts
+Seasonal and Holiday Writing Prompts

-- Describe your perfect summer vacation.
+- Describe your perfect Easter egg hunt.

 What First Grade Writing Should Look Like